sindresorhus/pad-stream/readme.md

 Type: `number` *(integer)*

-Number of times to repeat `indent`.
+The number of times to repeat `indent`.

 #### indent

 Type: `string`\
 Default: `' '`

-String to use as indent.
+The string to use as indent.

 ## Related